hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/251002335v1-formalml-a-benchmark-for-evaluating-formal-subgoal-completion-in-mac.md

 ---
 layout: default
-title: FormalML: A Benchmark for Evaluating Formal Subgoal Completion in Machine Learning Theory
+title: "FormalML: A Benchmark for Evaluating Formal Subgoal Completion in Machine Learning Theory"
 ---

 # FormalML: A Benchmark for Evaluating Formal Subgoal Completion in Machine Learning Theory